 Receiving Line Etiquette for a Wedding

-1. Have a receiving line only if you can handle greeting ALL of your wedding guests.
 Greeting approximately 150 wedding guests is not an easy task.
 If you are unsure about your ability to greet the last guest with the same enthusiasm as the first guest, skip it.
-Greet your guests throughout the reception.
+Instead, greet your guests throughout the reception.

-5. Make sure that everyone in the receiving line knows to keep it moving.
 Parents are typically the most guilty.
 The receiving line is an opportunity to greet each guest.
-Long conversations should be held during the actual reception.
+Long conversations should be held during the actual dinner reception.

 SHARE: